 Dog breeds may be described as single-coated or double-coated.
 Double-coated Cavalier Spaniels have both a topcoat of longer guard hairs as well as a soft, thicker undercoat.

 Without shedding, your dog’s undercoat can become so matted that it prevents air from reaching your dog’s skin.
 As the weather turns warmer, rake your Cavalier’s undercoat with a deshedding tool to clear out the thickness of your dog’s undercoat.
 When the undercoat is thinned out, air circulates more freely between the hairs of the top coat, and keeps your Cavalier cooler.

 Should you shave your Cavalier for the summer?

-Clipping or shaving a Cavalier’s coat (generally to about an inch over the whole body) might seem like the best approach to keeping your dog cool, BUT…
+Clipping or shaving a Cavalier’s coat might seem like the best approach to keeping your dog cool, BUT…

-- The longer topcoat hairs actually protect your dog’s skin from the heat and sun.
+- The longer topcoat hairs actually insulate your dog’s skin from the heat and sun.

 - Your pet’s topcoat provides a water shield, keeping the skin and undercoat dry.

 - The topcoat also provides protection against mosquitoes and other insects.